Hula Valley: Important Bird Area

 Some 24,000 ha of the northern Hula Valley, including the nature reserve, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of many species of birds, especially raptors and waterbirds, either as breeding residents, winter visitors or passage migrants.
 These include marbled teals, pygmy cormorants, sociable lapwings, European honey buzzards, greater and lesser spotted eagles, eastern imperial eagles, Levant sparrowhawks, lesser kestrels and Dead Sea sparrows.

 Return of Hula painted frog

 In November 2011 the Hula painted frog, classified as extinct since 1996 by the IUCN as a result of the marsh drainage, reappeared to park patrollers in HaHula.
 The reappearance was confirmed by the Israel Nature and Parks Authority.
 Since the discovery of the first specimen at least ten more have been found, all in the same area.
 The IUCN has accordingly reclassified the species as critically endangered.

 Archaeology

 Archaeological findings in 2009 show that the hominids who inhabited the area exploited Lake Hula fish.
-Analysis of the fish remains recovered from the archaeological site of Gesher Benot Ya‘aqov (GBY) have shown that they exploited a wide range of fish including catfish, tilapia and carp.
+Analysis of the fish remains recovered from the archaeological site of Gesher Benot Ya'aqov (GBY) has shown that they exploited a wide range of fish including catfish, tilapia and carp.
 Some of the carp were over a meter long.
 Tools to light fires and crack nuts were also discovered at the site.